Return & Earn

 What containers are eligible?

-Most empty 150-millilitre to three litre drink containers will be eligible for a 10 cent refund when presented to an approved NSW collection point.
+- Most empty 150-millilitre to 3-litre drink containers are eligible for a 10-cent refund at a NSW return point.

 What is a Reverse Vending Machine (RMV)?